 But at that same Christmas, our grandkids all wanted Legos - girls and boys.
 And so there's Lego sets all over the place in our house.
 And I just want to tell you that Legos, I've decided, are the most resilient thing in the world because if you have ever put your knee on one of those Legos, it's in the carpet as you're searching for all the ones that fell off the table, or stepped on a Lego with your bare foot, you know that you will never be able to kill the Lego.
 The Lego will kill you.
 They are the most resilient things ever made.

-And for the rest of the world, you know, for those of us who live here, we have it - like I said - in our minds that life is relatively easy, but for the rest of the billions and billions of people around the world today, they know that life is hard.
-Let me just give you a couple of examples here of what I would call “first-world problems” and “third-world problems”.
-So a first-world problem would be this: I go into my walk-in closet...
+And for the rest of the world, you know, for those of us who live here, we have it - like I said - in our minds that - that life is relatively easy, but for the rest of the billions and billions of people around the world today, they know that life is hard.
+Let me just give you a couple of examples here of what I would call first-world problems and third-world problems.

 You guys, the Bible is crystal clear about how hard life really is.
-Job 5:7, the man who lost everything, was the prototype for suffering, says “Yet man is born to trouble as surely as sparks fly upward.”
+Job 5:7 - the man who lost everything, was the prototype for suffering, says, “Yet man is born to trouble as surely as sparks fly upward.”
 You think of a fire pit at Doheny beach where you're - you've lit your bonfire and the sparks, you know, they fly upward.
 That's just what they do.
 That's what they're going to do.
-And in that same way, life is hard, and we're born to trouble.
-Jesus said in um, John 16:33, he says “Guys, in this world, you will have trouble.”
-He doesn't say, "You know, some people are gonna have some hard times.
-Some people are gonna really face some struggles."
-He just says “In this life, you're going to have trouble.
+And in that same way, life is hard and we're born to trouble.
+Jesus said in um, John 16:33, He says “Guys, in this world you will have trouble.”
+He doesn't say, "You know, some people are going to have some hard times.
+Some people are going to really face some struggles."
+He just says, “In this life you're going to have trouble.
 You're going to have problems."

-John: Some great insights from Kay Warren today on Focus on the Family given, as she said, on World Suicide Prevention Day just one year ago.
+John: We’re listening to a message from Kay Warren on Focus on the Family, as she said, it was given on World Suicide Prevention Day.

-Jim: John, I can’t imagine how difficult it would be to lose your son to suicide, but we have had a suicide in our extended family, so unfortunately, I do know what she’s talking about.
-I’ve observed it and that grief through my wife’s side of the family.
-And for those who are left behind, there is so much guilt.
-Everyone asks themselves, “How did we fail?
-Why did he or she think suicide was the only option?”
-It’s a very difficult time for the entire family and the person’s circle of close friends, too.
-So let me remind you, we have caring Christian counselors here who would consider it an honor to talk you through any issues that this message may have stirred up in your heart.
-Please call us.
-We’re happy to give you a listening ear and Biblical “next steps” you can take.
+Jim: John, I just can’t imagine how difficult it would be to lose your son to suicide.
+We have had a suicide on Jean’s side of the family, so, unfortunately, I do understand the grief that comes from that type of death.
+And for those of us left behind, there’s also the guilt.
+Everyone asks, “How did we fail that person?
+Why did he or she think suicide was the only option left?”
+It’s a very difficult time for the entire family and the person’s circle of friends.

-Be sure to be back with us next time as Kay continues and shares how to find hope again.
+John: And you can call to reach us.
+Our number is 800-A-FAMILY - 800-232-6459.
+Or donate online and request that book, Choose Joy, at focusonthefamily.com/broadcast.
+Be sure to be with us next time as Kay shares how to find hope again.

 Featured Broadcast Resource

-Get a sneak peak at this new resource that will explore the social, psychological, and spiritual aspects of the suicide epidemic.
+Get this new resource that will explore the social, psychological, and spiritual aspects of the suicide epidemic.
 It discusses issues that we know can lead to suicide, and teaches you how to address them long before your child might ever entertain thoughts of ending his or her life.Read More

 Focus on the Family offers one-time complimentary consultation from a Christian perspective.Read more